fastoch/Linux/users_and_groups.md

 Although it is not required to protect a newly created user with a password, it is highly recommended to do so:
 `sudo passwd newuser`

+---

 To modify the username of an existing user: `sudo usermod -l newname oldname`

 When changing the username, you may also want to change the user’s home directory to reflect the new username.
 To change the home directory: `sudo usermod -d /home/newname -m newname `
 The -m option in usermod command is used to move the content of the old home directory to the new home directory.

+---

 To lock a user account: `sudo usermod -L username`
 To unlock a user account: `sudo usermod -U username`

 To switch to a different user: `su username`
-When trying to switch to a locked user, you get an authentication failure.
+When trying to switch to a locked user, you'll get an authentication failure.

+To switch to the root user: `su root`.
+This will prompt you for the root password.

+If the current user is a **sudoer**, you can use this cmd to switch to root: `sudo -i`
+This will prompt you for the sudo password of the current user instead of the root password.

+---

 To delete a user: `sudo userdel -rf username`
 -f forces removal of files, even if not owned by user
 -r removes home directory and mail spool (if existing)

+---

 # Groups